 Any road users – including bicyclists – are at risk of serious harm from accidents.
 However, bicyclists are especially vulnerable to serious, life-altering permanent injuries during a crash.
 As a result, they could incur piling medical costs, require leave at work, and deal with long-lasting trauma.

 Figuring out how to work through these hardships isn’t something you should have to do alone.
 A Kentucky bicycle accident lawyer with our firm can guide and champion you throughout the claims process.
-Our team has more than 400 years of collective experience and won over $1 billion in case results.
-You can rest easy with Isaacs & Isaacs Personal Injury Lawyers fighting for you.
+Our team has more than 400 years of collective experience and won over $2 billion in financial compensation for our clients.
+You can rest easy with the legal experience of Isaacs & Isaacs Personal Injury Lawyers in your corner.

-Types of Damages You May Be Entitled to Seek in Your Bicycle Accident Case
+What Types of Damages Am I Entitled to Seek in My Bicycle Accident Case?

 - Diminished earning potential